Heuristics for multi-stage quantum walks to find Ising ground states: Conclusion and Future Work

-The tools we have presented for developing heuristics for quantum annealing approximated by MSQW are general enough to be applied to a wide range of optimization problems.
+In this work, we have developed effective heuristics for choosing the free parameters of a MSQW with polynomial classical effort.
+We have shown numerically that these heuristics perform well for typical SK spin glass problems, giving a scaling exponent that improves polynomially with number of stages.
+This remains true for problem instances with a small minimum gap, however the scaling intercept decreases quickly enough to reduce success probability as the number of stages increases.
+We have also shown that MSQWs compare favourably to standard quantum annealing, achieving similar success probabilities in much less time.
+This shows that MSQWs with heuristically chosen parameters offer a practical approach to quantum optimization, and the tools we have presented here are general enough to be applied to a wide range of optimization problems encoded as Ising Hamiltonians.

 Our numerical tests have necessarily been restricted to small problems, given the anneal times are too fast for currently available D-Wave hardware.
 We have therefore not been able to properly explore heuristics for determining the optimal number of stages.
 For a given finite sized problem, the optimal number of stages will be finite, enough to provide a close enough approximation to the optimal annealing schedule.
-However, this seems to be related to the energy gap, which can't be known prior to solving the problem.
-It is an open question whether a good heuristic can be developed to estimate the optimal number of stages.
+As mentioned in Section \ref{Timescales}, there is reason to expect the optimal number of stages to be $\approx n$, however the precise number seems to be related to the energy gap, which cannot be known prior to solving the problem.
 Although physical implementation on current D-Wave machines is unlikely, due to how short the needed timescales are, faster relative timescales may be available on Rydberg platforms.
 This would be an interesting direction for future work, to validate the theoretical and numerical results presented here.

-There are a number of open questions around approximate vs exact solutions and the hardness of the same problem type under these different criteria, including dependence on the type and tightness of the error bounds.
-It would be interesting to determine whether our heuristics work better for approximate solutions, as well as testing them on other problems types besides the Sherrington Kirkpatrick spin glasses.
+There are a number of open questions around approximate vs exact solutions and the hardness of the same problem type under these different criteria \cite{zoufal}, including dependence on the type and tightness of the error bounds.
+It would be interesting to determine whether our heuristics work better for approximate solutions, as well as testing them on other problem types besides the Sherrington Kirkpatrick spin glasses.